Updated 15/06/2020 10:21

 If the government lockdown is relaxed and you are able to provide your service, what measures will you take for the safety and wellbeing of customers?

-At the moment, we cannot provide our service due to a nationwide lockdown.
-Should the lockdown be lifted, we will take the precaution of ensuring there are at least two drivers booked to drive each car.
+At the moment, we cannot provide our service.
+Should the restrictions be lifted, we will take the precaution of ensuring there are at least two drivers booked to drive each car.
 This will be at considerable cost to us, but we will not be passing these costs onto customers.

 Our cars are cleaned regularly, but we will be taking extra care to clean frequent contact points such as handles and steering wheels out of abundance of caution.
-We will also try to ensure there are either anti-bacterial wipes or hand gel in the cars (depending on availability).
-We recommend you bring your own, though.
+We will also provide sanitiser and handwipes.

 What are you doing with regards to current customers?